Abul Khair (Bengali intellectual): Death

-Khair was picked up by the Pakistani army sometime in August 1971, together with a few of the other Dhaka University teachers.
+Khair was picked up by the Pakistani army sometime in August 1971, together with a few of the other Dacca University teachers.
 That time he was released after a month.
 He stayed back in his university flat from where he was picked up by the Al Badrs on 10 December, never to return.
 He was murdered.
 Khair's mutilated body was found gagged and blindfolded with a bedsheet 21 days later at an abandoned brick kiln at Rayer Bazar.
 It was his wife Sayeda's chador that led to his identity being established.
-He was buried in the compound of the Dhaka University Central mosque.
+He was buried in the compound of the Dacca University Central mosque.

 On the same site at Rayer Bazar lay bodies of dozens of other intellectuals killed in the same way.

-On 3 November 2013, Chowdhury Mueen-Uddin, a Muslim leader based in London, and Ashrafuz Zaman Khan, based in the US, were sentenced in absentia after the court found that they were involved in the abduction and murders of 18 people—nine Dhaka University teachers (including Dr. Khair), six journalists and three physicians—in December 1971.
+On 3 November 2013, Chowdhury Mueen-Uddin, a Muslim leader based in London, and Ashrafuz Zaman Khan, based in the US, were sentenced in absentia.
+The court found that they were involved in the abduction and murders of 18 people—nine Dacca University teachers (including Khair), six journalists, and three physicians—in December 1971.